DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 ```

 The syntax of the format `fun + Type() ...` is only legal within constructors.
+(Or is it!?
+I may end up allowing this syntax at a module-level which would allow one to apply operators to modules.
+Wouldn't that be wild)

 ### Type switching inside operator methods